crahan/pwnagotchi-plugins/README.md

 ## Installation

-To use these plugins, clone this repository to your Pwnagotchi and point `main.custom_plugins` in `/etc/pwnagotchi/config.toml` to the repository folder.
+To use these plugins, clone or copy this repository to your Pwnagotchi and point `main.custom_plugins` in `/etc/pwnagotchi/config.toml` to the repository folder.
 Please note that the plugins in this repository are named `memtemp-plus` and `gps-plus` so they don't interfere with the default plugins included with the Pwnagotchi code.

 ## gps-plus